REVERSE ENGINEERING SERVICES

 - How does it meet design objectives (overall)?

-- Why is it designed the way it is?
+- Why is was designed the way it is?

 - How does it work?

 - How many moving parts?

 - Carefully examine and analyse subsystems (structural, mechanical, and electrical) and develop annotated sketches that include measurements and notes on components, system design, safety, and controls.

 - Operate the device and record observations about its functionality (operational and ergonomic) and projected durability.